 Speculation and confusion about ACECQA’s self-assessment tool

 The Penelope team has the good fortune of speaking to hundreds of Educators each week.
-A common source of confusion in recent times has related to the role of ACECQA’s optional self-assessment tool.
-Particularly for services preparing for assessment and rating in New South Wales.
+Many of these have reported that the ACECQA’s optional self-assessment tool has become a source of confusion, particularly for services preparing for assessment and rating in New South Wales.

 Much of the confusion has stemmed from inaccurate or misleading press releases.
-Some common misconceptions include that, from February 2020, using the optional self-assessment tool would become mandatory and that the tool would completely replace the need to submit a Quality Improvement Plan (QIP) through the assessment and rating process.
+Common misconceptions include that using the optional self-assessment tool would become mandatory, and that the tool would completely replace the need to submit a Quality Improvement Plan (QIP) through the assessment and rating process.

-Through direct correspondence with ACECQA, we can confirm that:
+Through direct correspondence with the ACECQA, we can confirm that:

 - The self-assessment tool will remain an optional resource.
-There is no obligation to use the tool now or beyond February 2020.
+There is no obligation to use it.

 - The self-assessment tool prompts for the same information that the optional QIP template does.
-Therefore, completing the self-assessment tool also results in documenting the Quality Improvement Plan within the same document.
+Therefore, completing the self-assessment tool also results in recording the Quality Improvement Plan within the same document.

 The purpose of the optional tool, and related correspondence, is to reaffirm that self-assessment is a regulatory requirement in developing a QIP.
-Aside from this the tool itself identifies the following on page 7.
+The tool also states the following on page 7:

 ‘Choose a self-assessment documentation process that suits your context and planning approach.
 Every service context and community is unique.
 This tool is only one way to document self-assessment and inform your QIP.
 You may need to adapt the tool to suit your service type, for example, consider how family day care educators might access and use it.